 LESSONS FOR STATES

-As a threshold matter, states should recognize that it is not possible to predict with any degree of certainty how federal courts will apply ERISA’s preemption provisions to a particular state’s law.
+As a threshold matter, states should look to recent court decisions for guidance as to how federal courts will apply ERISA’s preemption provisions to a particular state’s law.
 While decisions of the U.S. Supreme Court constitute binding authority, variations in state laws must be carefully considered in any analysis.
 While appellate decisions can serve as persuasive authority, they are only binding on states within that circuit court’s jurisdiction.
 This is especially true with respect to questions of ERISA’s preemption of state PBM laws since the Rutledge decision.

 As the beginning of this paper notes, PBMs play a critical role in the current health care ecosystem, and as a result, states have an interest in regulating their activities for the benefit of consumers.
 Every state has enacted PBM legislation, and the scope and focus of those laws differ.
 Also, states continue to consider enacting new PBM legislation to address PBM practices as the market evolves.